-The Investment Funds Act, 2003

-(amended 2011) positions The Bahamas at the cutting edge of modern investment fund administration.
-The Act updates the general legislative and supervisory environment and introduces an additional style of collective investment vehicle-The Bahamas SMART Fund- officially known as the Specific Mandate Alternative Regulatory Test fund.
+The Investment Funds Act, 2003, (the 2003 Act) positioned The Bahamas at the cutting edge of modern investment fund administration.
+The Act updated the general legislative and supervisory environment and introduced an additional style of collective investment vehicle-The Bahamas SMART Fund-officially known as the Specific Mandate Alternative Regulatory Test fund.

 Providing financial services to a sophisticated international clientele requires a sophisticated legislative approach.
-In drafting the new Act, the Securities Commission of The Bahamas was mindful of the need for flexibility to adequately cater to the evolving needs of the global marketplace.
+In drafting the 2003 Act, the Securities Commission of The Bahamas was mindful of the need for flexibility to adequately cater to the evolving needs of the global marketplace.